Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene

 \paragraph{Chern insulator boosted by Wigner crystallization}

 The full interacting Hamiltonian of the heterostructure can be decomposed into three parts: the RMG part, the substrate part, and the interlayer Coulomb coupling between them \cite{lu-nc23}.
-The large effective mass of the substrate's carriers allows for a ``Born-Oppenheimer-type'' treatment to the heterostructure, i.e., the ground-state wavefunction is expressed as the product state of that of RMG and that of the substrate \cite{lu-nc23}.
-As long as $n_\mathrm{sub}$ is below a threshold value, the corresponding Wigner-Seitz radius $r_s \gtrapprox 31$ \cite{needs-wigner-qmc-prl09},a Wigner-crystal-like long-wavelength charge ordered state is expected to form at the surface of the substrate \cite{han-nn2022}.
-Such long-wavelength charge order from Wigner crystallization of the substrate's carriers imposes an effective superlattice potential to the electrons in the RMG layer.
+The large effective mass of the substrate's carriers allows for the ``Born-Oppenheimer-type'' treatment to the heterostructure, i.e., the ground-state wavefunction is expressed as the product state of that of RMG and that of the substrate, as discussed above \cite{lu-nc23}.
+As long as $n_\mathrm{sub}$ is below a threshold value, the corresponding Wigner-Seitz radius $r_s \gtrapprox 31$ \cite{needs-wigner-qmc-prl09}, a Wigner-crystal-like long-wavelength charge ordered state is expected to form at the surface of the substrate \cite{xueqk-WC2026}.
+This imposes an effective superlattice potential to the electrons in the RMG layer.
 Thus, we obtain the low-energy effective continuum model for the RMG coupled to insulating substrate \cite{supp_info}

 where $U_d$ is the layer-resolved on-site energy obtained from self-consistent electrostatic screening calculation. $U_s(\br)$ is the superlattice potential from substrate's long-wavelength charge order with the period $U_s(\br) = U_s(\br+\bf{L_s})$ with $\bf{L_s}$ superlattice vector.